euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 This algorithm was implemented both in [Cython]_-[OpenMP]_ and [OpenCL]_.
 Our CSR representation contains *data*, *indices* and *indptr* so it is is fully compatible with the *scipy.sparse.csr.csr_matrix* contructor from [SciPy]_.
-This representation is a struct of array which is better suited to GPUs (stridded memory access) while LUT is an array of struct, known to be better adapted to CPU (better use of cache and prefetching) The CSR approach has a double benefit: first, it reduces the size of the storage needed compared to the LUT by a factor two to three, offering the opportunity of working with larger images on the same hardware.
+This representation is a *struct of array* which is better suited to GPUs (stridded memory access) while LUT is an *array of struct*, known to be better adapted to CPU (better use of cache and prefetching).
+The CSR approach has a double benefit: first, it reduces the size of the storage needed compared to the LUT by a factor two to three, offering the opportunity of working with larger images on the same hardware.